AlanInglis/bartMan/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

 * This is an update release.
-* Fixed tree barplot function which developed an issue stemming from the cowplot package
+* Updated functions to be in-line with new `ggplot2` update.